Kenzel Doe: Pittsburgh Steelers

-Despite being undrafted during the 2015 NFL Draft, Doe participated in rookie mini-camps with the New England Patriots and Houston Texans, but remained unsigned until August, when Doe was signed by the Pittsburgh Steelers.
+Despite being undrafted during the 2015 NFL draft, Doe participated in rookie mini-camps with the New England Patriots and Houston Texans, but remained unsigned until August, when Doe was signed by the Pittsburgh Steelers.
 Doe participated in four preseason games, including the Pro Football Hall of Fame Game, but was cut prior to the final week of preseason play.
-Doe participated exclusively on special teams, and returned 2 kickoffs for 43 yards, and 8 punts for 26 yards, with 1 fumble, which Doe then promptly recovered.
+Doe participated exclusively on special teams, and returned 2 kickoffs for 43 yards, and 8 punts for 26 yards, with 1 fumble, which Doe recovered.

 Brooklyn Bolts

 After being cut by the Steelers, Doe played for the Brooklyn Bolts in the startup Fall Experimental Football League during their brief 2015 season, which was their final season before folding in early 2016.
-Lead by quarterback Josh Freeman, and alongside fellow future CFL players John Harris, Ricky Collins, and LaDarius Perkins, Doe recorded 2 catches for 28 yards during the two games played that season, including one game which took place during storms influenced by Hurricane Joaquin.
+Led by quarterback Josh Freeman, and alongside fellow future CFL players John Harris, Ricky Collins, and LaDarius Perkins, Doe recorded 2 catches for 28 yards during the two games played that season, including one game which took place during storms influenced by Hurricane Joaquin.
 Doe also served as a returner during his time with the Bolts.